Temporary Residence / Work Permit FAQs:

 I am from an EU country and entered the TRNC using my national identify card, not my passport.
 I’ve tried to register and I get the error message ‘you cannot complete your residency when you are outside the country…’.
 I’ve tried inputting my identity card number into the identity card number field on the system but I still get the same error message, what should I do?

 Check you have entered all your details, especially your name and passport number correctly.
 Your first name and surname must be exactly as it is on your passport and in capital letters.
 If you continue to get an error message you should either contact the Immigration Police in the nearest main city or the Interior Ministry Helpline 0392 611 1017 or visit the Interior Ministry Offices in Lefkoşa to resolve the issue.

 I am over 60 years of age, but the system has requested I attend for a blood test.
 Why?

 This is a system error, if this happens you should call the Interior Ministry Helpline 0392 611 1017 or visit the Interior Ministry Offices in Lefkoşa.
 No one over 60 years of age is being asked to have a blood test any longer.

 Which payment cards work with the system, as I’ve heard most international cards do not work?

-Some international cards work with the payment system, but the Interior Ministry are unable to confirm which cards work and which don’t.
+For the Residency Payment Stage -Several international cards work with the payment system, but the Interior Ministry are unable to confirm which cards work and which don’t.
 If you try to pay using an international card and it is successful, please let us know which type of bank card you used, so we can provide a list of cards which operate with the system to assist other users.
 You can let us know using the contact form.